google/WebFundamentals/src/content/en/tools/lighthouse/scoring.md

 # Lighthouse v2 Scoring Guide {: .page-title }

-Note: This guide covers how scoring works in Lighthouse v2.
-See [Lighthouse v3 Scoring Guide][v3] if you're using v3.
+Note: This guide covers how scoring worked in Lighthouse v2.
+See [Lighthouse Scoring Guide][v3] for the latest.

 [v3]: /web/tools/lighthouse/v3/scoring